 - their ability to seek to enforce this right through a judicial remedy.

 You should also provide this information if you request a reasonable fee or need additional information to identify the individual.

-The GDPR does not specify how to make a valid request.
+The UK GDPR does not specify how to make a valid request.
 Therefore, an individual can make a request for erasure verbally or in writing.
 It can also be made to any part of your organisation and does not have to be to a specific person or contact point.

-A request does not have to include the phrase 'request for erasure' or Article 17 of the GDPR, as long as one of the conditions listed above apply.
+A request does not have to include the phrase 'request for erasure' or Article 17 of the UK GDPR, as long as one of the conditions listed above apply.

 This presents a challenge as any of your employees could receive a valid verbal request.
 However, you have a legal responsibility to identify that an individual has made a request to you and handle it accordingly.
 Therefore you may need to consider which of your staff who regularly interact with individuals may need specific training to identify a request.